Raunakkkkk/upraised-assignment/README.md

 # 🕵️ IMF Gadget API — Backend Assignment

-This is a backend assignment project built for Upraised, simulating an API used by the **IMF (Impossible Mission Force)** to manage secret agent gadgets.
-It provides RESTful endpoints to create, update, and manage spy gadgets, including features like self-destruct with a confirmation code.
+This is a backend assignment project built for Upraised.

 ---